FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. important::
 	The corresponding gripper should be inactive before clicking Clear Configuration.

-**Step2**：After the gripper configuration is completed, the user can view the corresponding gripper information in the gripper information table at the bottom of the page.
+**Step2**: After the gripper configuration is completed, the user can view the corresponding gripper information in the gripper information table at the bottom of the page.
 If configuration errors are found, click the "Reset" button to reconfigure the grippers;

 .. figure:: robot_peripherals/002.png
    :align: center